Alex4210987/deepiMessage/README.md

 ## Features

-- Send iMessages：
+- Send iMessages:
   A apple script will be executed to send iMessages to the target user.
-- Receive iMessages
+- Receive iMessages:
   The SQLite database will be queried to get the latest iMessages received.

 ## TODO